 When you take our Cortex ICCS and add Aspire, you get Cortex OmniChannel, our most powerful contact management system that gives your call operators more information to make critical decisions.

-Cortex OmniChannel has all the benefits of our standard ICCS, but with caller contact history, webchat and social media integration and ability to identify risk and vulnerability.
+Cortex OmniChannel has all the benefits of our standard ICCS, but with caller contact history, webchat integration and ability to identify risk and vulnerability.

 Having the necessary information and being able to deliver a personal experience increases satisfaction and peace of mind.
 For instance, how many times are you able to identify people linked to repeat victims?